euiyounghwang/python-assignment/README.md

 ```

 ### Using Poetry
-- Create the virtual environment in the same directory as the project and install the dependencies:
+- Create the virtual environment in the same directory as the project and install the dependencies with pytest:
 ```bash
 poetry config virtualenvs.in-project true poetry init